gtojty/OPtoS/readme.md

    * SAMP: sampling method (0: liner; 1: logarithm-like).
 If SAMP is set to 1, REP is no longer useful.
 Default value is 0;

-   * MET: method for determining which phonemen matches the
-     activation: 0: use the smallest vector-based Euclidean distance between the output and the phoneme; 1, determines whether the bit differences between the output and the phonemen are all within certain threshold (VTHRES).
-Default value is 0;

-   * VTHRES: if MET is 1, the bit difference threshold for determining which phoneme matches the activation.
+   * VTHRES: the bit difference threshold for determining which phoneme matches the activation.
 Default value is 0.5;

-   * RECVEC: whether (1) or not (0) record vector values of the output semantics of training and testing examples.
-Defaluse value is 0;

    The executable will prompt the user to input an integer, which will be used as a folder name.
 Files containing the information about the simulation results will be stored there.